bereal/sitemon/README.md

 * Because the task in inherently io-bound, I am using `asyncio`-based APIs for both PostgreSQL and Kafka.

-* Missing part: 1) proper logging, 2) graceful shutdown
+* Missing parts: 1) proper logging, 2) graceful shutdown

 ## Code overview